Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 ```

 The first tool call delta contains the tool call unique `id`, and a function delta with the `name` of the function to call.

-The following function deltas contain a part of the arguments to use.
+The next function deltas contain a part of the `arguments` to use.

 To parse these chunks with the OpenAI Python SDK, you can use this code snippet: